 Do you have a confined space rescue plan?

-Whether you do or not, you should be concerned about the dangers that confined spaces can create.
+Whether you do or not, you should be concerned about the dangers posed by confined spaces.
 If you’re on a team that works with and around these areas, you should know the risks involved.

-Once you know these risks, you can put together competent confined space rescue plans.
+Once you understand these risks, you can develop competent confined space rescue plans.
 Too many people assume local emergency services can handle these dangers without really thinking about the timing and necessary preparation.
 You can avoid this by setting up a plan that has a better chance of success.

 We’ll walk you through what you need to know.